Topstitch/developer-time-tracker/outline.md

 * Integration Tests
 -Fix any disasters
 * Styling
-* CHECK for CLEAN and HAPPY code
+* CHECK for CLEAN and HAPPY code...i mean, kind of

+YEEE BLEHH  almost there!

 Thursday
 -Is get root path necessary after redirected to??? do the follow_redirect ! or no?
 * Break up giant test or not???

+* Integration tests 2 & 3
+* styling